solana-mobile/dapp-publishing/README.md

 ### Clarifications & Comments

-In general, the schema of this JSON file has moved away from using metaplex-spec fields and instead puts most of the dApp store data into the `extensions` region.
+In general, the schema of this JSON file has moved away from using Metaplex NFT JSON fields and instead puts most of the dApp store data into the `extensions` region.
 These releases only need minimal existing Wallet support, which this scheme fulfills.
+Fields left in to fulfill the Metaplex spec are suffixed with `[Metaplex compatibility]`.

 It should be noted that many of the fields included in the above JSON scheme are duplicated between releases.
 A convenient feature for the tooling would be to populate fields from the previous release when beginning to prepare a new release for publishing.